 The subjectivity of value is what accounts for buyers paying more than $0 for a digital album (even when they could get it for free).
 In the case of Radiohead, fans believed the music was worth more than $0 and wanted to pay for it.
-Therefore, Radiohead fans found value in the act of buying itself.
+Therefore, Radiohead fans found value in both the product and the act of buying itself.

 What is important to you?

 Think on this question.
 Are people important?
 Institutions?
 Books?
 Albums?
 Personally, things that are important to me are things that touch on high-level needs like social standing, justice, and meaning.
 Importance is closely aligned with my priorities.
 Pay What You Want pricing asks the buyer to determine whether or not the product is important.
 Another way to phrase the question is to consider whether your life would be worse off if the product never existed (thus prompting you to purchase so that you ensure the product continues in circulation).
-In doing so, the pricing model engages the social needs of fans and gives the customer a sense of agency in an economy that’s becoming increasingly faceless and automated.
+Musicians need an income of some kind to continue creating new music.
+Fans realize this.
+By introducing the concept of importance, the pricing model engages the social needs of fans and gives the customer a sense of agency in an economy that’s becoming increasingly faceless and automated.
 Music and art are very effective at activating this level of value recognition in fans.

 This all sounds nice in theory...

 Did Radiohead’s Plan Work?